Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, CFB picks on Saturday, November 22
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 12 NFL picks on Sunday, November 23

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-A pair of ranked matchups highlight the college football slate, which can be wagered on at many of the best DFS apps.
-There's No. 8 Oklahoma vs. No. 22 Missouri in the SEC and No. 7 Oregon vs. No. 15 USC in the Big Ten.
-You could utilize the latest Betr Picks promo code CBSSPORTS to make college football predictions for Saturday's matchups, or you could use this promotion to make NFL player props on Sunday's schedule.
-The Sunday slate includes Chiefs vs. Colts, Eagles vs. Cowboys and Packers vs. Vikings.
+A dozen games comprise the Week 12 NFL Sunday schedule, including Chiefs vs. Colts, Cowboys vs. Eagles and Steelers vs. Bears.
+The best DFS apps offer NFL player props on top players from the respective teams such as Patrick Mahomes, Jonathan Taylor, Dak Prescott, Saquon Barkley, DK Metcalf and Caleb Williams.
+You could utilize the latest Betr Picks promo code CBSSPORTS to wager on these players, or others, by simply predicting if they'll have 'More' or 'Less' of a pre-set statistical bar.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.